algesten/zu/README.md

 * Performance.
 Especially matching should be fast.

 * XML bias.
 HTML is the odd one out.
+Namespaces do not need escaping in selector expressions.

 ### Curry